Minagera/2025-Summer-Trip/Salt-Lake-Start.md

 - **Departure:** Leave early for Moab (~4-hour drive).
 - **Along the Way:**
   - Enjoy wide-open desert vistas on I-15/US-6.
+  - **Parts Access:** Note auto parts stores in Price and Green River as backup support
 - **Arrival in Moab:**
   - Check into a local motel or set up camp.
   - Explore Moab town and relax.
 - **Optional:**
   - Short walk or drive to local points of interest.
+  - Locate the nearest auto parts store in Moab for reference

 ---